 Beads of sweat rolled down his forehead as his eyes stayed fixed on the open door.
 His hands twitched, and his heart began to pound.

-A vein twitched on forehead as the minutes dragged by.
+A vein twitched on his forehead as the minutes dragged by.

 The hall remained empty.

 After another few seconds of nothingness, Derek took a reluctant breath and opened his mouth.

 The fireplace continued to crackle and pop like Rice Krispies as he waited for an answer.